WellthCare

 • Verify that your new plan meets HIPAA and ERISA requirements for portability

-Employers must also ensure that any opt-out incentive does not discriminate against lower-paid employees-a common compliance pitfall.
+Employers also have to make sure any opt-out incentive doesn't discriminate against lower-paid employees—a common compliance pitfall.

 Practical Steps If You’re Considering Opting Out